Trams in Europe: Latvia

-There are currently three tram systems in Latvia, in Riga, Daugavpils and Liepāja.
+There are currently three tram systems in Latvia, with six lines in Riga (start in 1882), with five lines in Daugavpils (start in 1946) and one line in Liepāja since 1899.

 Luxembourg

 Trams began serving Luxembourg City in 1875, and in Esch-sur-Alzette in 1927.
 First generation trams in the country ended with the closure of the Esch-sur-Alzette network in 1956, and the Luxembourg City network in 1964.
-A second generation of trams began service in December 2017, along a new route that will, by 2021, run from Luxembourg Airport to the Cloche d'Or business district.
+A second generation of trams began service in December 2017, along a new route, completed in 2025, from Luxembourg Airport to the Cloche d'Or business district.
+A network of further lines is foreseen under the National Mobility Plan 2035.

 Malta

 A tram service was inaugurated in Malta on 23 February 1905, linking the capital Valletta with Floriana, Ħamrun, Birkirkara, the Three Cities, Qormi and Żebbuġ.
 The service competed with the Malta Railway and later the Malta buses.
 Service eventually ceased on 15 December 1929.

 The Ministry of Transport has considered the reintroduction of trams in Malta.

 Netherlands

 In the Netherlands many local light railways were referred to as trams, even where the steam locomotives did not have enclosed motion.
 Today, extensive tram networks exist in: